aws-amplify/docs/docs/lib/auth/fragments/flutter/signout/00_signout_callout.md

 <amplify-callout usage>
-Please note that the Android platform will allow a new user to sign in even if a different user has already signed in, while the iOS platform will force any currently authenticated user to signout before a different user can sign in.
+Please note that to sign in with a new account, the user must first be signed out of the existing account on iOS.
+On Android, this is not required and the user can simply sign in without first signing out of the existing account.
 </amplify-callout>